UniversalDependencies/docs/workgroups/newdoc/simple_noun_phrases.md

 clf(zhè, liàng)
 ~~~

+<span style="color: blue">**TO DO:** Add Chinese characters to examples.</span>

 ### Morphological Analysis of Classifiers

 The morphological analysis of classifiers is debated.
 Etymologically, classifiers are normally nouns, and UD generally recommends using the [NOUN]() tag.
-It has been suggested that a special feature should be added to distinguish the classifier use, since the words can normally also be used as regular nouns.
+It has been suggested that a special feature should be added to distinguish the classifier use, since the words can normally also be used as regular nouns, but there is currently no such feature.

 ## Adjectival Modifiers